Sacred mountains: Community identity

 History shows that mountains were commonly part of a complex system of mountain and ancestor worship.
 Having immortalized fallen brethren in the edifice, the people share a common allegiance with all the other people of a community.
 The meanings that were etched into the mountain and mound terrain connected the villagers.
 They were all subject to the same landscape and village history, which were bound together by their cultural significance.
 The history of ancestors could be told by simply pointing at specific mountains and remembering the stories that were passed down throughout the generations.
 The worship of ancestors and the mountains were largely inseparable.
 An interconnected web between history, landscape, and culture was thus formed.
-One example is the Hindu belief that Mount Kailash is the final resting place for the souls of the dead, as well as the large cemetery placed on Mount Kōya-san.

 Sacred mountains can also provide an important piece of a culture's identity.
-For example, Bruno Messerli and Jack Ives write, "The Armenian people regard Mount Ararat, a volcano in eastern Turkey believed to be the site of Noah's Ark in the Bible, to be a symbol of their natural and cultural identity".
-As a result of the mountain's role as a part of a cultural identity, even people who do not live close to the mountain feel that events occurring to the mountain are relevant to their own personal lives.
-This results in communities banning certain activities near the mountain, especially if those activities are seen as potentially destructive to the sacred mountain itself.
+Bruno Messerli and Jack Ives write, "The Armenian people regard Mount Ararat, a volcano in eastern Turkey believed to be the site of Noah's Ark in the Bible, to be a symbol of their natural and cultural identity".